Not All Rollouts are Useful: Down-Sampling Rollouts in LLM Reinforcement Learning: Experiments

 Training batch size $m$ shows robust performance across a wide range, with minimal degradation until very small values $(m\le 4)$.
 This suggests PODS' max-variance selection maintains effective learning signals even with aggressive down-sampling ratios up to $16$ where $n=64, m=4$.

-\paragraph{Practical guidelines.} These results suggest down-sampling ratio of $2$ to $4$ (i.e., $m=16$ and $n=32$ or $64$ in \cref{subfig:gsm8k_n_scaling}) provides an effective balance of performance and efficiency.
+\paragraph{Practical guidelines.} These results suggest down-sampling ratio of $2$ to $4$ provides an effective balance of performance and efficiency.
 For resource-constrained settings, aggressive down-sampling ratios up to $16$ remain viable, while memory-rich environments can benefit from larger rollout pools up to hardware limits.